VILLASframework/node/doc/nodes/LabView.md

 # LabView {#labview}

-We build an example LabView model which is using the UDP message format of the `socket` node-type to communicate with the S2SS server.
+We build an example LabView model which is using the UDP message format of the `socket` node-type to communicate with VILLASnode.

 Have a look at the `clients/labview/` directory.